 4.3 Effective Stress

-Many pioneering researches have shown that the effective stress is a key factor in controlling the behaviors of porous medias in the geotechnical and earth applications (Khalili et al., 2004; Skempton, 1984).
-Specifically, increasing pore pressure will reduce the effective stress, which can increase the possibility of many types of failures.
-Thus, appropriate estimation and calculation of the effective stress will greatly enhance the understanding of the behaviors of the porous system.
-The effective radial stress, which is obtained as the superposition of from three loading modes (Eq.
-24), is plotted (again, tensile is positive) is plotted in Fig. 8.
+There is a vast literature pointing to the impact of the so-called effective stress on behavior of porous media, where effective stress is defined as the difference between the total stress and the pore pressure (cite – perhaps Terzaghi and Biot).
+Its significance lies in that it quantifies the total stress carried by the solid skeleton.
+Hence, when it becomes tensile, it indicates that the skeleton is subjected to tension.
+In materials like cement, rock, and soil, the tensile strength is low and so generation of tension indicates risk of tensile failure.
+Here, the effective radial stress is obtained as the superposition of the effective stress from three loading modes as

 (24)

-After the cement is placed under the boundary conditions mentioned previously at the early stage, the induced pore pressure will reduce the radial effective stress near the surface region, but the entire sample will still be under the compressive condition.
-However, because the diffusion process is very slow inside the sample, but the pore pressure is still accumulating due to the HTHP conditions, the effective stress will be further reduced, and a tensile region will be created inside the core.
-At a later time when induced pore pressure is fully dissipated, the radial effective stress will return to compressive again.
-This demonstration of the whole diffusion process of the PTEOF model with given inputs, indicates that cementing under the HTHP will definitely induce a high value of pore pressure, which will lower the effective stress and even generate a tensile region as the results of pore pressure slowly diffuse inward.
-These increases the possibility of inducing different kinds of failures in the cement and jeopardizes the integrity of the cementing system, which will cause more severe consequences.
+The result is plotted in Fig. 8.
+Recall that tension is positive.
+It is observed that after the cement is placed under the pore pressure, temperature, and stress loading, the induced pore pressure will increase and will therefore reduce the radial effective stress near the boundary and can create a region where effective stress is tensile.
+However, outside of this region, at early times the rest of the material will still be subjected to compressive effective stresses.
+However, because the pore pressure diffusion process is very slow compared to thermal diffusion, the pore pressure continues to increase through to the center and eventually a tensile region will be created throughout the central region.
+Finally, at a later time when induced pore pressure is fully dissipated, the radial effective stress will return to be compressive again.
+This demonstration of the whole diffusion process indicates that cementing under the HTHP has potential to induce a high value of pore pressure, which will lower the effective stress and can even generate a tensile region.
+This coupled behavior can therefore lead to cracking of the cement, jeopardizing the integrity of the cementing system with the potential to trigger unwanted consequences.